 “NPs take the time to develop strong relationships with patients.
 Although this may take a little more time, patient satisfaction and patient outcomes are better.
 As patients develop relationships with NPs, they are more inclined, based on NP support, to make better health and lifestyle choices, which should help us meet our quality indicators,” researchers said in “Time and NP Practice: Naming, Claiming, and Explaining the Role of Nurse Practitioners” published in The Journal for Nurse Practitioners.

-For FNPs, nurse practitioner and patient relationships are an essential component for a successful practice, particularly those starting an MSN career.
-As registered nurses (RNs) continue to seek advanced degrees, including online master’s in nursing degrees, learning how to develop patient relationships become as important as administering nursing care itself.
+For FNPs, nurse practitioner and patient relationships are an essential component for a successful practice, particularly those starting As registered nurses (RNs) continue to seek advanced degrees, including online master’s in nursing degrees, learning how to develop patient relationships become as important as administering nursing care itself.

 Importance of Nurse Practitioner and Patient Relationships